UU-Human-Evolution/1MB335/Lab1.md

 wget https://github.com/UU-Human-Evolution/1MB335/raw/master/test.bam
 ```

-Another example of transfering files from a local to a remote server
+Another example of transfering files from a local to a remote server:
+First, download a file to your computer.
 ```
 ### Standing at the local server
 scp fullpathto/file my_user@remote_server:fullpathto/directory
 ```
+*You will be asked for your password.*

 You'll be working on the **BAM** but before that, take a look at the file sizes of the two different formats.